Orwell uses foreshadowing in

 Winston’s misreading of Julia and O’Brien

 Winston keeps seeing Julia, which foreshadows that she will be important to the story.
-However, in a case of false foreshadowing, he believes she is a spy, and at first is terrified of her.
-The switch between Winston’s perception and reality foreshadows that he will be proven wrong about othe characters, namely Mr. Charrington and O’Brien.
+However, in a case of false foreshadowing, he believes she is a spy, and at firsthe is terrified of her.
+The switch between Winston’s perception and reality foreshadows that he will be proven wrong about other characters, namely Mr. Charrington and O’Brien.
 Foreshadowing is also suggested in the scene in which Winston and Julia conspire with O’Brien to join the supposed revolution, the Brotherhood.
 Beyond the similarity in the names Brotherhood and Big Brother, the Brotherhood asks for unquestioning loyalty to the cause and rigidly controls information, foreshadowing that their purpose is less than democratic.
 The questions Winston is made to answer, whether he is willing to forfeit his identity and his life, foreshadow that he will be made to do so.

 Winston’s beating and torture